netobserv/network-observability-operator/docs/FlowCollector.md

-kafka describes the kafka configuration (address, topic...) to send enriched flows to.
+kafka configuration, such as address or topic, to send enriched flows to.

 <table>
     <thead>